What are the Section 179 limits? Bonus Depreciation – Is it allowed and how much?

 How far do you travel for National Guard before it can be treated as a deduction?
 What is mileage reimbursement rate?

-If you are a member of the National Guard or military reserve you may be able to claim a deduction that reduces adjusted gross income rather than an itemized deduction on Form 1040, Schedule A, for unreimbursed travel expenses paid in connection with the performance of services as a reservist.
-Guard and Reserve personnel who stay overnight more than 100 miles from their home while in service (for a drill or meeting) may deduct the unreimbursed travel expenses as an above-the-line deduction.
-Expenses must be ordinary and necessary.
-This deduction is limited to the regular federal per diem rate (for lodging, meals, and incidental expenses) and the standard mileage rate of 53.5 cents per mile (for car expenses) plus any parking fees, ferry fees, and tolls.
-These expenses are claimed on Form 2106, or Form 2106-EZ and carried to the Form 1040.
-Expenses in excess of these federal per diem rate limits can be also be claimed but only as an itemized deduction on Form 1040, Schedule A.
+If you are a member of the National Guard or military reserve, you may be able to claim a deduction to reduce Adjusted Gross Income.
+To qualify, Guard and Reserve personnel must travel more than 100 miles from their home in connection with their performance of services (for a drill or meeting).
+Expenses must be ordinary and necessary, and the deduction is limited to the regular federal per diem rate (for lodging, meals, and incidental expenses) and the standard mileage rate of 58 cents per mile (for car expenses) plus any parking fees, ferry fees, and tolls.
+These expenses are claimed on Form 2106 and carried to the Form 1040.

 Can sales tax be deducted and how do you determine the correct amount?

-With the purchase of a car in June 2017--are we able to use the sales tax as an income tax deduction?
+With the purchase of a car in June 2019--are we able to use the sales tax as an income tax deduction?

-In 2017, only if you itemize on Schedule A and choose to deduct state and local general sales tax, can you increase your sales tax deduction by the actual amount of sales tax paid on a vehicle purchase.
+In 2019, only if you itemize on Schedule A and choose to deduct state and local general sales tax, can you increase your sales tax deduction by the actual amount of sales tax paid on a vehicle purchase.

 When do I get the child tax credit and how much per child?

-The maximum dependent care costs per dependent that qualify for the credit is $3,000 for one dependent or $6,000 to two or more qualifying dependents.
+The maximum dependent care costs that qualify for the dependent care credit is $3,000 for one qualifying dependent or $6,000 for two or more qualifying dependents.
 The $5,000 flex would be offset against the $3,000 for one dependent or the $6,000 for two or more dependents in arriving at the amount of care that qualifies for the credit, or if any of the flex would need to be included in income.

 What expenses are eligible for credit for my child attending college?

-Qualifying tuition and related expenses are eligible for the American Opportunity Credit and the Lifetime Learning Credit.
-Qualifying expenses for the American Opportunity Credit include tuition, required enrollment fees and course materials that the student needs for a course of study whether or not the materials are bought at the educational institution.
-For the Lifetime Learning Credit qualifying expenses include tuition and required enrollment fees (including amounts required to be paid to the institution for course-related book, supplies and equipment.
+Qualifying tuition and related expenses are eligible for the American Opportunity Credit or the Lifetime Learning Credit.
+Qualifying expenses for the American Opportunity Credit include tuition, required enrollment fees and course materials purchased as a condition of enrollment or attendance.
+For the Lifetime Learning Credit qualifying expenses include tuition, required enrollment fees as well as books and course materials purchased directly from the school.
 Room and board, insurance, transportation or other similar personal living expenses do not qualify as expenses towards these credits.